youmustp/ReactBotify-Youtube/README.md

 ## Notes

-- This extension should be compatible with any Firefox / Chromium based browser.
+- This extension should be compatible with any Chromium based browser.
 - This extension was inspired by **[Unnecessary Inventions][UI YouTube]** and his **[Website][UI Website]**.
 - This extension is unofficial and not affiliated with MrBeast or YouTube.